Crop Marks At Avebury Must Have Been Made By A

 vast experience, said Rod Dowsing, a

-leading UFO hunter and New Age activist,
+leading UFO hunter and New Age activist, this

-be scientific about this, he told
+about this, he told BBC News.
+Extra-terrestrials

-that anyone could understand.
-They always prefer
+English, so that anyone could understand.
+They

-to draw ambiguous, enigmatic patterns so that
+always prefer to draw ambiguous, enigmatic

-by meditation within those patterns, analyse the
+mystical insight can, by meditation within those

-subtle, residual forces and vibrations.
-Only we
+patterns, analyse the subtle, residual forces and

 controversy continues, while delighted farmers in